ConnorIrvine/LenovoLegionBrightnessCtrl/README.md

 # Legion Brightness Control TLDR

 I had been having a lot of backlight brightness issues on linux with my laptop and I realized that the issue has to do with nvidia optimus.
 Whether in nvidia performance or on demand mode, the brightness controls by default control the nvidia backlight.
-This does not work since the laptop routes its display through the igpu seemingly no matter what on linux (I have not figured out a way to setup advanced optimus)
+This does not work since the laptop routes its display through the igpu seemingly no matter what on linux (I have not figured out a way to setup advanced optimus).

 This app has been quickly thrown together to make it more simple to run the brightnessctl commands required by the workaround I found (manually setting the intel backlight via the terminal).
 It uses GTK3 and provides a quick context menu with brightness options that I use frequently with the ability to open it up and set a manual brightness.